cincodenada/freeway-exits/README.md

 entrances and exits come from and use them to fill in the missing labels.

-Extracting these requires a custom build of osmfilter (I haven't bothered trying to get my flag upstream yet), the `osmfilter` subrepo has the requisite version, and there's a symlink to where the `osmfilter` binary will be generated.
+Extracting these requires a custom build of osmfilter (I haven't bothered trying to get my flag upstream yet).
+The `osmfilter` subrepo has the requisite version from my fork, and there's a symlink to where the `osmfilter` binary will be generated.
 You'll need to build the subrepo:

 ```shell
 cd osmctools